Prensner-Lab/sample_submission/README.md

 When submitting data to the lab, please fill out [the data submission file](https://github.com/Prensner-Lab/sample_submission/blob/main/sample_submission_prensner_lab.csv) and send it to [clauwaer@umich.edu](mailto:clauwaer@umich.edu).
 When using Excel, please save as a `.csv` file format after editing. as such, do not use comma’s within field entries.

-This helper sheet provides additional information to fill out every field.
+This documentation provides additional information to fill out every field.

 ## Metadata